Update

 The

-This appends “, Einstein” to the existing author string.
+This appends “, Albert” to the existing author string.

 You can also append an item to a list: